Account

 What happens at tax time if a nonprofit actually turns a profit?

-Many people assume or have been told that a nonprofit cannot have a profit during a tax year, meaning the nonprofit cannot have income higher than its expenses.
-This misunderstanding sometimes causes nonprofits to spend money at the end of the tax year to ensure that they do not have any profit.
+Many people assume that a nonprofit cannot have a profit during a tax year, meaning the organization cannot have income higher than its expenses.
+This misunderstanding sometimes causes nonprofits to spend money at the end of the year to avoid showing a surplus.

-However, it is often perfectly acceptable for a nonprofit to have a profit at the end of a tax year.
-In fact, many nonprofits have income that is higher than their costs in most tax years.
-Having a profit for the year does not put the nonprofit organization's tax-exempt status at risk.
-Also, the IRS does not necessarily require income taxes from a nonprofit organization just because it had a profit during the tax year.
+However, it is perfectly acceptable for a nonprofit to have a profit at the end of a tax year.
+In fact, many nonprofits have income that exceeds expenses in most years.
+Having a profit for the year does not put the organization’s tax-exempt status at risk.
+The IRS also does not automatically require income taxes from a nonprofit just because it had a profit during the year.

-To get help understanding what taxes your nonprofit organization should file, reinstating a nonprofit that has lost its tax-exempt status, or dealing with any other nonprofit-related legal issue, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+Managing a nonprofit’s tax responsibilities can be complex, but understanding filing requirements and keeping accurate records are the best ways to stay in good standing with the IRS.
+To get help understanding what taxes your nonprofit organization should file, reinstating a nonprofit that has lost its tax-exempt status, or dealing with any other nonprofit-related legal issue, reach out to a Legal Pro for affordable legal advice.

 Characters remaining: 600